 There a number of alimony types and the court can award alimony in a variety of ways.
 Rehabilitative alimony gives one spouse alimony payments for a short time period so that they can obtain education or become able to maintain and sustain themselves in terms of getting a job.
 Lump sum alimony is a total sum of money which is awarded as part of the property settlement instead of as monthly payments.
 Periodic alimony consists of payments for a designated time period.
 Permanent alimony consists of continual payments for an indefinite period of time until one spouse dies or until the receiver remarries.
 Permanent alimony is rarely awarded.

-The court considers a number of factors when determining the amount and duration of alimony payment:
+The court considers a number of factors when determining the amount and duration of alimony payment, including

-- The career of the recipient prior to marriage and after marriage;
+- The career and education of the recipient prior to and during the marriage;

 - The recipient’s ability to support themselves;